 - Lower your risk of age related cognitive impairments

-A general, whole-body strength and conditioning program, combined with a few key resistive exercises for your outer hip can do wonders for relieving this common inflammatory hip condition, gluteal tendinopathy.
+A whole-body strength and conditioning program, combined with a few key resistive exercises for your outer hip can do wonders for relieving this common inflammatory hip condition, gluteal tendinopathy.

 Things I also hear from patients: